ibm-cloud-docs/event-notifications/en-data-security.md

 {: #en-data-delete-cmd}

 1. Log in to your {{site.data.keyword.cloud_notm}} account by using {{site.data.keyword.cloud_notm}} CLI from terminal.
-2. `ibmcloud resource reclamations` lists your deleted instance along with the reclamation ID for it.
+1. `ibmcloud resource reclamations` lists your deleted instance along with the reclamation ID for it.
-3. Use `ibmcloud resource reclamation-delete <reclamation_id_for_instance>` to permanently delete data that is related to a deleted instance.
+1. Use `ibmcloud resource reclamation-delete <reclamation_id_for_instance>` to permanently delete data that is related to a deleted instance.
-4. If an instance is not restored, all related data is automatically deleted after the data retention period.
+1. If an instance is not restored, all related data is automatically deleted after the data retention period.

 ### Deleting Event Notifications instances
 {: #en-delete}

 If you no longer need an instance of {{site.data.keyword.en_short}}, you can delete the service instance by using {{site.data.keyword.cloud_notm}} CLI.
 You can also choose to delete your service instance by using the console.
 Any data that is stored related to that instance is also deleted.

 ### Restoring deleted data for {{site.data.keyword.en_short}}
 {: #en-data-restore}

 To restore a deleted instance or to delete the instance permanently, you can use Resource Reclamations.
-See [Using Resource Reclamations](/docs/account?topic=account-resource-reclamation) for more information about resource reclamation.
+For more information about resource reclamation, see [Using Resource Reclamations](/docs/account?topic=account-resource-reclamation).